makerblueprint/retrospecification/connectors/module-tiny/README.md

 may have an unpredicable signal being transmitted over it, depending on which port it is connected to (it could have `pwm`, `analog-signal`, `pixel-data`, etc.).
 The risk of connecting multiple modules together incorrectly is high.
-We should aim to avoid the approach and instead favor of small connectors featuring a standard chainable serial protocol & standard pinout.
+We should aim to avoid the approach and instead favor small connectors featuring a standard chainable serial protocol & standard pinout.

 Protocols Under Consideration
 -----------------------------